-The most recent version of EUGene is version 3.21.
-An updated version of the installation file was posted on December 16, 2016.
-This file includes updated information for a data-server transition, and updates to the COW state system membership list and dates.
+The most recent version of EUGene is version 3.212.
+An updated version of the installation file was posted on April 3, 2017.
+This file includes updated information for a data-server transition, bug fixes, and updates to the COW state system membership list and dates.

 Install to a Server